UN Notes: INTERNATIONAL CONVENTION ON THE ELIMINATION OF ALL FORMS OF RACIAL DISCRIMINATION

 Synergy with the UN Sustainable Development Goals (SDGs): The Committee on the Elimination of Racial Discrimination collects and analyzes data from its review of the reports from States Parties and other stakeholders.
 This data is used to track progress toward attainment of the Sustainable Development Goals.
+The data led CERD to identify racial discrimination as an underlying cause of migration that leads, in turn, to subsequent racial discrimination, hate speech, violence and poverty in the newly chosen host country.
 By way of example:

 SDG#1 and SDG#5 (Eliminate Poverty and Achieve Gender Equality): Data shows that racial discrimination exacerbates poverty by compromising individuals’, particularly women’s, access to health care (SDG#3) , access to basic services and housing (SDG#11), education (SDG#4), employment (SDG#8), access to water (SDG#6), and access to electricity (SDG#7.)